swissi2000/Test/docs/checkDuplicateTools.md

 # Check for conflicting Tool Numbers

 ## Description
-Additional logic has been added to the Post Processor that checks for conflicting Tool Information e.g. using the same Tool Number but with different diameters.
+Additional logic has been added to the Post Processor that checks for conflicting Tool Information e.g. using the same Tool Number but with different geometry.

 ## Implementation Details